Guinea turmoil pushes aluminum to 10-year high - Up News Info

 Article content

-LONDON — Aluminum prices rose on Monday after reports of a coup in Guinea triggered concerns that supply of bauxite, the raw material used to make the metal, would be interrupted.
+LONDON — Aluminum prices rose on Monday after reports of a coup in Guinea triggered concerns that supply of bauxite, the raw material used to make the metal, could be interrupted.

 Guinea produces about a quarter of the world’s bauxite, analysts said, though there is no sign yet of supply disruption.